selfup/clri/README.md

 This library uses node, and node runs asynchronously.

-Currently I do not wait for each command to run.
+Currently I do not wait for each script to finish.

 The best method would be to use "&&" in one continuous script